llvm/llvm-project/llvm/docs/GlobalISel/IRTranslator.rst

 In order to share as much of this code as possible between the different backends, ``CallLowering`` makes available a few helpers and interfaces:

-* ``ArgInfo`` - used for formal arguments, but also return values, call parameters and call returns; contains info such as the IR type, the virtual registers etc; large values will likely have to be split into several ``ArgInfo`` objects (``CallLowering::splitToValueTypes`` can help with that);
+* ``ArgInfo`` - used for formal arguments, but also return values, actual arguments and call results; contains info such as the IR type, the virtual registers etc; large values will likely have to be split into several ``ArgInfo`` objects (``CallLowering::splitToValueTypes`` can help with that);